crypt0rr/kb/README.md

 review queue to `.reports/content-review.md` plus a complete JSON report at `.reports/content-review.json`.
 It always reports missing `lastReviewed` values, marks pages stale when their effective review date is more than 12 months old, and never changes frontmatter or fails a content build.
+The report uses the same effective metadata index as the site and includes field provenance plus a deterministic priority score, so inherited metadata cannot silently diverge between the site and maintenance checks.
+Reports use non-strict mode to record malformed cascade metadata for maintainers, while the site remains strict.
 The scheduled `Content freshness review` workflow uploads the same reports weekly and adds a summary to the workflow run.
+Markdown shows the oldest 100 queue entries by default (`--limit` changes this); JSON contains the complete corpus, field provenance, and priority data for future tooling.

 Content pages may optionally define `lastReviewed` (`YYYY-MM-DD`), `status` (`active`, `deprecated`, or `archived`), and `platforms` (a string or list of